roman-2024/Python-problem-Solve-part-1-2/README.md

 # Python-part-1
-This repo is created by solving some python  problems.
+This repo is created by solving some python  problems.We use Jupyter Notebook